 Nothing could be further from the truth.

-Thousands of workers maintain the airport and provide different services to its users: Police, security guards, cleaning personnel, personnel that assist people with reduced mobility, ground crew, waiters, maintenance operators, etc… Tracking workers and monitoring their activity has become an essential tool to improve services and optimize processes.
+Thousands of workers maintain the airport and provide different services to its users: Police, security guards, cleaning personnel, personnel that assist people with reduced mobility, ground crew, waiters, maintenance operators, etc… Like indoor positioning and indoor navigation, tracking workers and monitoring their activity has become an essential tool to improve services and optimize processes.
 Situm’s indoor positioning system especially facilitates the monitoring of employees while they work, as mobile phones can be tracked with precision even inside a pocket.

 Situm MRM is the ready-to-use platform to manage personnel and mobile resources by Geolocation.
 It helps to improve customer services and achieve greater control, and the optimization and auditing of processes through different functionalities: